 Ion Space Propulsion Lab

 Nathan earned his B.S. degree in Mechanical Engineering from Michigan Tech in 2015.
 He started in the Isp lab in the summer of 2015.
 His work focuses on multi peak emission of electrospray.

 Isp Lab Alumni – Ph.D.

-Kurt Terhune is a Graduate Research Assistant in the Isp lab.
-His research focuses on mass measurements of ionic liquid ferrofluid electrosprays.
+Kurt Terhune earned his Ph.D. in the fall of 2017.
+His research focused on mass measurements of ionic liquid ferrofluid electrosprays.
 He is a recipient of the NASA Space Technology Research Fellowship.
 The title of his dissertation is: Influence of Magnetic Nanoparticles and Magnetic Stress on an Ionic Liquid Electrospray Source.